moorepants/eme171/content/pages/instructor-guide.rst

 Week 1
 ------

-- [TA] Send out whenisgood.net poll for lab/OH times, due date Friday.
-- [TA] Select three 1 hour lab periods that are at optimal times, report how many students are unlikely to make those times and discuss with Jason.
-Need to book the CAE lab for these.
-This should be announced the day lab 1 is released, if possible.
 - [TA] Review Lab 1 assignment, make any edits/updates.
 - [Instructor] Review Lab 1 assignment, make any edits/updates, and post by Friday.
+- [TA] Review the ODE best practices and prepare to teach it during the lab sessions.
+- [TA] Hold lab sessions about Lab 1.

 Week 2
 ------

 - [TA] Post solutions to HW 1 the day after submission.
 - [TA] Grade homework 1 within a week of submission.
-- [TA] Make an announcement on Canvas with the selected lab times and update the website to reflect these times (early in week as possible).
-- [TA] Review the ODE best practices and prepare to teach it during the lab sessions.
-- [TA] Hold lab sessions.
+- [TA] Hold lab sessions about Lab 1.

 Week 3
 ------